horserr/rag-chat/docs/user-registration-implementation.md

 3. Click "Create Account" on the login page
 4. Test the complete registration flow

+## Troubleshooting

+### TypeScript Compilation Issues
+During Docker build, there were some TypeScript compilation errors that have been resolved:

+1. **Boolean Type Error in RegisterFormFields**: Fixed type mismatch where `boolean | ""` was not assignable to `boolean | undefined` by wrapping the condition in `Boolean()`.

+2. **Unused Import in RegisterSuccess**: Removed unused `Box` import from Material-UI components.

+These fixes ensure that the application builds successfully in production environments with strict TypeScript checking.

+### Build Verification
+- ✅ TypeScript compilation: `npx tsc -b --noEmit`
+- ✅ Production build: `npm run build`
+- ✅ Docker build compatibility verified

 The registration system is now fully integrated and ready for use!